DCsunset/snapshotfs/README.md

 A fuse-based read-only filesystem to provide a snapshot view (tar archives) of directories or files without actually creating the archives

-Snapshotfs is useful for backup or file transfer without creating duplicate archives.
+Snapshotfs is useful for backup or file transfer without creating duplicate archives, which supports efficient random access to the tar files.
 Currently, only Linux system is supported.

 ## Installation